ericmbarnard/Punchout/README.md

 Purpose of Punchout
 ==================================

 **The Punchout Controls** are a set of javascript user interface controls for Knockout (MVVM) library for Javascript.
+Punchout is currently up-to-date with Knockout 1.3.

 Controls Currently Under Development
 ---------------------